clbustos/buhos/README.md

 The app uses a web-based configuration.
 Once the server starts, point your browser by default to localhost:4567 to begin the installation process.

-If you wish to use a MySQL database, you should create it before configuring the sofware.
+If you wish to use a MySQL database, you should create it before configuring the software.
 Using the MySQL root user, the instructions would be:

     CREATE DATABASE buhos;
     CREATE USER buhos_user@localhost IDENTIFIED BY 'password';